-The short answer is: you really can’t.
-Because motivation is an inside job.
+The short answer is: we really can’t make anyone become motivated because motivation is an inside job.
 Motivation is not something that can be forced upon us by someone else; it’s a desire and drive that comes from within.

 Motivation not only means you have a strong desire within yourself to achieve something, but it also means that you have the willingness to do what it takes to get there–because the results you want are that important to you.

 To illustrate this in another way, here’s an example for you.
 Pick the scenario you think would be more motivating for you.

 Scenario 1: Your significant other says to you, “Hey honey, don’t you think you’re getting a little chubby?
 I think you should eat less and exercise more so you can lose a few pounds.
 If you don’t, you’re likely to wind up obese and with Diabetes.”
 And then he/she proceeds to send you lots of articles, wakes you up early to go running, gives you the side-eye when you reach for the bread bowl, etc.

 Scenario 2: You wake up one day, put on your favorite jeans and they’re hard to button; you look in the mirror and decide: “This is it.
 Today is the day I start taking better care of myself so that I don’t wind up obese and with Diabetes.”